Motivating Azure IoT

 In the second module i.e. ‘Select Columns in Dataset’, select temperature and humidity.
 Further, we split the data into training and test set.
 The training set is used to train the Anomaly detection model with one class support vector machine.
 The test set is used to score the model.
 Please note that the probabilities in the scored result aren’t probabilities in the literal sense, but kernel density estimates.

 Step 4: Deploying Azure Machine Learning anomaly detection model.

 Once the model is trained, create a predictive experiment.
-For reference, use the following: Tutorial 3: Deploy credit risk model – Azure Machine Learning Studio.
-Below pic depicts the predictive model.
-Please note that the web service input is originally connected to Select Columns in Dataset module.
+For reference, use: Tutorial 3: Deploy credit risk model – Azure Machine Learning Studio.
+The below pic depicts the predictive model.
+Please note that it originally connected the web service input to Select Columns in the Dataset module.
 This will create a predictive model which receives all the inputs of the source.
-In order to receive only two values viz. temperature and humidity, connect the web service input to Score model.
+In order to receive only two values viz.
+Temperature and humidity, connect the web service input to the Score model.

 Once ready, run the predictive experiment and deploy the web service.
 Post that, retrieve the API key and the request-response URL.

 Use the API key and request-response URL in the Azure Stream Analytics MLfunction defined above.
 After this step, you are all set to go!

 - For event processing, we can use other services like Azure Databricks.
 Read this article to know more: Azure Databricks tutorial: an end to end analytics.